 We’re in planning mode for Christmas and cash is always a factor when you’re planning.
 I don’t have a fortune to spend on Christmas and in fact, I wouldn’t if I could.
 I want to ensure that my focus remains on Christ and not the pageantry of Christmas.
-A few years ago I learned a secret to earning cash with little effort and I start on December 26 every year.
+A few years ago I learned a secret to earning extra cash for Christmas with little effort and I start on December 26 every year.

 Waiting until the last minute is detrimental to your budget.
 If you start with a cap, you’re less likely to overspend.
-For me, it’s not just about the money, it’s also about the living a life with temperance and self-control.
+For me, it’s not just about the money, it’s also about living a life with temperance and self-control.
 I have one son.
 An only child is easily spoiled.
 I’m intentional about building his character and instilling values in him.
 Excess is something I do not want to breed.

 So instead of giving him an unlimited amount of Christmas, I set limits.
 This year his list includes

 - Something he wants (one major item on his list)